Relocating to Calgary in 2026? Your No-Regrets Calgary Relocation Guide

 -

-Prepare for Closing Costs: Don’t forget to budget for closing costs, which may include property taxes, utilities, and other fees due at the time of closing.
+Prepare for Closing Costs: Don’t forget to budget for closing costs, which may include property taxes, utilities, legal fees and other costs due at the time of closing.

 If you're a first-time home buyer moving to Calgary, be sure to check out our Essential First-Time Home Buyer Steps to guide you through the process with confidence.